 Then there are the recent converts, those on the hard left who’ve long castigated the EU but have now miraculously switched sides.
 A year ago Guardian writer George Monbiot said “everything good about the EU is in retreat; everything bad is on the rampage” and said he may vote to leave.
 Now he says “The EU is a festering cesspool” but wants to remain because Brexit would entail swapping an a European alliance for an American one.

 Another “radical” who’s had second thoughts is Owen Jones, darling of the Labour left.
-His conversion mirrors that of his hero Jeremy Corbyn, who advocated withdrawal from the EEC 40 years ago but is now campaigning – albeit somewhat reluctantly according to some – to stay in the EU.
+His conversion mirrors that of his hero Jeremy Corbyn, who advocated withdrawal from the EEC 40 years ago but is now campaigning – albeit somewhat reluctantly – to stay in the EU.
 A year ago Jones wrote “The left must put Britain’s EU withdrawal on the agenda” but now it appears Lexit – the leftwing answer to Brexit – is off the agenda once more.